How can you help your breech baby turn head down?

 - When the torsion that may be causing the reduced space in the lower uterine segment was not corrected by the bodyworker’s selected techniques

 Whether or not the exercises work is not an indication of whether the vaginal breech birth will go smoothly or not.
 In other words, having found these exercises not to work may increase emotional stress about having a breech birth.
 Regardless, do not judge the safety of a breech birth by the fact baby didn’t turn.
 You have other indicators of whether breech birth or breech delivery might be safe for you.
-See more at Breech Birth -Naturally.
+See some of the articles in Breech Birth for Providers.

 In summary, inversions are effective as long as there is enough amniotic fluid and uterine ligaments are not super tight.
 If the ligaments are that tight, professional bodywork can release them and give the baby a more flexible home to move around in.
 If the ligaments are too loose, wearing a pregnancy belt can give your lower belly the slope baby needs to correct their position.
 When the baby flips, you may or may not notice the baby flipping.